Logo - CHF Canada

 Co-op members take part in a demonstration in Halifax, date unknown

-• Provinces of Nova Scotia, Newfoundland and New Brunswick sign Social Housing Agreement, transferring the administration of the social housing portfolio to the provinces
+• Provinces of Nova Scotia, Newfoundland and Labrador and New Brunswick sign Social Housing Agreement, transferring the administration of the social housing portfolio to the provinces

 1995